 The County Archaeologist has been consulted on the proposals and is undertaking an assessment of the site.
 The details of their response will be reported as a late item.
-Has raised no objection to the proposals subject to the inclusion of a condition requiring a site investigation.

 Flood risk and drainage

 The application site is located within Flood Zone 1 which permits the development of all uses of land.
 The Flood Risk Officer has been consulted and following receipt of additional information has raised no objection to the proposals subject to the imposition of suitable condition requiring full drainage details to be submitted for approval.
 A condition to cover this aspect is recommended.